24 Hours in Dubai

 Reid Peryam · March 15, 2021 · Middle East, Travel · 0 comments

-I had never visited Dubai or the Middle East before I had a 24 hour stop-over between Europe and Sri Lanka.
-Dubai is an ideal international flight hub and stop-over destination en route to anywhere.
-Conveniently, hotels are plentiful, inexpensive and new.
+I had never visited Dubai or the Middle East before I had a 24-hour stopover between Europe and Sri Lanka.
+Dubai is an ideal international flight hub and stopover destination en route to anywhere.
+Conveniently, hotels are plentiful, inexpensive, and new.
 There are enough activities for tourists, even during a pandemic, to stay entertained while visiting.
 Even more appreciated was the fact that everything is air-conditioned.
-I had a very efficient and jam-packed 24 hours to explore while I was there but I made the most of it.
+I had a very efficient and jam-packed 24 hours to explore while I was there, but I made the most of it.

 The Burj Khalifa

-Arriving into Dubai’s airport at 1am from Sarajevo, I Ubered directly to my hotel just 10 minutes away.
+Arriving at Dubai’s airport at 1 am from Sarajevo, I Ubered directly to my hotel just 10 minutes away.
 A 5-star hotel for just $88 a night; king-sized bed, big room.
-I awoke at 8AM, had a workout in the hotel gym (with a mask-blah) and then showered and headed to the mall to do errands before breakfast.
-Dubai has 65 malls and one of them is attached to the hotel I was staying at so it was easy to shop for the extras I needed for the warmer climates I was transitioning to: a hat, sandals and antibiotics (you can buy over the counter at drug stores in Dubai).
+I awoke at 8 AM, had a workout in the hotel gym (with a mask-blah), and then showered and headed to the mall to do errands before breakfast.
+Dubai has 65 malls and one of them is attached to the hotel I was staying at, so it was easy to shop for the extras I needed for the warmer climates I was transitioning to: a hat, sandals, and antibiotics (you can buy over the counter at drug stores in Dubai).
 It felt as though Dubai was built with such conveniences in mind to attract and cater to people like me who are just passing through.

 Then it was time to eat breakfast — I had a recommendation for a popular restaurant called The Arabian Tea House from a friend of a friend.
 A great place to get a sense of the local flavors across a diverse menu.
 I’ve had very little Arabic food previously, which seems almost impossible considering how much I absolutely adored everything I ordered.
 Why wasn’t Arabic food ubiquitous throughout the United States or any of the countries I had visited?